 Celebrating Earth Day provides us an important reminder about the fragility of our wondrous world.

 It reminds us to take care of the Earth and protect its precious resources, while simultaneously raising awareness about pollution and the devastation it is causing to our planet.

-Earth Day also reminds us to notice the flowers blooming in the garden and the rivers rushing outside and the fireflies sparking in the onyx sky.
-It gently prods us to notice the awe inspiring wonder in the great outdoors, and to remember how important these wonders are for our developing children.
+Earth Day also reminds us to notice the plants growing, the flowers blooming, the rivers rushing outside and the fireflies sparking in the onyx sky.
+It gently prods us to notice the awe-inspiring wonder in the great outdoors and to remember how important these wonders are for our developing children.

 Earth Day Books Make it Earth Day, Every Day